argenkiwi/kenkyo/README.md

 ## Principles

-- Seamlessness: A user that is unaware or the presence of this layout should not be able to tell it is there.
+- Seamlessness: A user that is unaware of the presence of this layout should not be able to tell it is there.
-- Progressiveness: A new user of the layout should be able to adopt the layout gradually and always have the option to fall-back to pre-existing habits if necessary.
+- Progressiveness: A new user of the layout should be able to adopt the layout gradually and always have the option to fall back to pre-existing habits if necessary.
 - Composability: The layout should be built on well known patterns that can be applied together or individually.
 - Efficiency: The layout should endeavour to strike a balance between the effort required for its use (i.e. hand motion) and that required to learn it (i.e., complexity).